 Practically speaking, no, there is no proper NYC MLS.
 This is partly because there has never been a local board of realtors in New York City.
 Another contributing factor is the cutthroat competition between Manhattan brokerages, who have always tried to avoid cooperating with one another.
 This also explains why it's taken the Real Estate Board of New York so long to implement a simple IDX.

-Instead of one dominant New York City multiple listings service, what you have is multiple smaller NYC MLS providers.
+Since there isn't one dominant New York City multiple listings service, what you have is multiple smaller MLS providers.
 The most dominant MLS in New York City is the Real Estate Board of New York's RLS.
 Some other well-established ones include the Manhattan MLS (MANAR), MLSLI, HGAR, OneKey, SIBOR, Brooklyn MLS, and the NYS MLS.

 The REBNY RLS is the dominant multiple listing service in Manhattan, with virtually all brokerages on the island being members.
 The RLS also has good coverage in prime neighborhoods in Brooklyn and Queens, such as Brooklyn Heights, Park Slope, Long Island City, and the like.
 If you're looking to sell a home in Manhattan, you'll want to make sure it's listed on the RLS.